DaleTGrant/ReactiveVFXGraphSystem/README.md

 - FinalPrototypeScene : The final prototype scene with polished visuals, camera control, and responsive environments.

 ## VAT Generation
+The VATGenerator script reads the vertices of a meshfilter or skinnedmeshrenderer gameobject and for each frame of a given AnimationClip, will read the position of each vertex in the mesh on each frame of the clip.
+The produced texture has dimensions [vertex_count, frame_count] with color RGB corresponding to position (x,y,z).
+This texture can then be read by the VFX graph system to place particles at each vertex position, recreating the mesh purely with VFX graph.

 ## Reactive VFX System
+By combining CPU particles,

 ## Contributing
 I would like to thank the following in aiding me to completing this project: